 No Products in the Cart

 They said we were crazy, and they might just be right.
 They said this dish was too over-the-top.
 We said that if you never go over the top, you'll never see what's on the other side.
-This dish takes a delicious classic take of Indian cuisine and turns it into 1am munchie food.
-That being said, it's still delicious, and it's worth making; ESPECIALLY if you already have some butter chicken left over from the day before.
+This dish takes a delicious classic take of Indian cuisine and turns it into 1 am munchie food.
+That being said, it's still delicious, and it's worth making; ESPECIALLY if you already have some butter chicken leftover from the day before.
 I don't know that I'd go through the trouble to make a Crunchwrap from scratch, but if I already made butter chicken yesterday, you can be sure that some of the leftovers are making it into one today.
 What's that?
-You don't know how to make butter chicken?
+Don't know how to make butter chicken?
 No worries, head over to our recipe here.

-There are some people in the world who think of flour tortillas as sandwich wraps: to be served and eaten cold, and those people are wrong.
+Some people in the world think of flour tortillas as sandwich wraps: to be served and eaten cold, and those people are wrong.
 You ALWAYS heat and at least slightly toast your tortillas, regardless of size and type (corn tortillas can also be steamed).
 This one is no exception.
-Regarding the beans you use: you can use refried beans (canned is fine, just add a little water to make them spreadable) but we were able to find some pre-packaged Madras style lentils in a tomato sauce at the grocery store in the international aisle.
+Regarding the beans you use, you can use refried beans (canned is fine, just add a little water to make them spreadable) but we found some pre-packaged Madras style lentils in a tomato sauce at the grocery store in the international aisle.
 Really any bean will do in a pinch.
-You just want a bit of that creaminess.
+You want a bit of that creaminess.

 Why do we add the veggies?
 Are we suddenly going to make the dish healthy with a bit of shredded iceberg lettuce?
 Absolutely not.
-The veggies are mostly there for textural variation, though the tomatoes add some freshness and the onions add some sharpness.
+The veggies are mostly there for texture, though the tomatoes add some freshness and the onions add some sharpness.

 This recipe is ridiculous, and so are we for coming up with it.
-Hope you enjoy!
+We hope you enjoy it!

 1/4 c - Bravado Spice Butter Chicken